Last Updated on June 7, 2021 by Nancie

 Standing in the store, my thought was that because it holds so much seed (ten pounds), I wouldn’t have to fill it very often.
 It is divided into two vertical chambers so you can fill it with two types of seed if you like.
 And it is made of steel, so it is very durable.
 Although not squirrel proof, squirrels that get on it at least can’t chew through it.

-Second, although this turned out not to be a problem, I worried that the open mesh design would expose the seed to moisture from rain and snow more than an enclosed plastic tube feeder.
+Second, although this turned out not to be a problem with the safflower seed I use, I worried that the open mesh design would expose the seed to moisture from rain and snow more than an enclosed plastic tube feeder.

 Putting Feeder On Back Steps